 It’s summertime in the Northern Hemisphere and there seems no better time to enjoy cold, refreshing beverages.
 I have been brewing iced tea nonstop in my kitchen, alternating between different flavors and such, always from scratch using loose leaf tea.
 Its my favorite cool, summer, non-alcoholic drink.
 Another popular choice is lemonade, or even pink lemonade, it’s ladylike cousin.
 Though these chilly drinks are great any time of year, they seem evermore popular when the sun is shining down and the air conditioners are heating up 😀

 I decided to make some pink lemonade cupcakes for a trip on my aunt’s boat last weekend.
 We would be spending the entire day on the boat, sailing to Newport, RI and enjoying ourselves and the scenery around us.
-A delicious spread of imported Italian cold cuts and cheeses, freshly baked breads, pasta with roasted vegetables, best-ever potato salad, and more were on the menu.
+A delicious spread of imported Italian cold cuts and cheeses, freshly baked breads, pasta with roasted vegetables, and more were on the menu.
 For dessert I knew these cupcakes would be the perfect combination of a sweet treat and a refreshment.

 They feature oil instead of butter which not only offers a more neutral flavor but instills some serious moistness.
 Also, instead of whole eggs I used egg whites to maintain as white a canvas I could to work with.
 The yolks would give the cupcakes a yellowish tint which would mar the perfect pink look I was going for.
 This recipe is also very easy to halve (lots of even numbers, especially for eggs) so you can always make less if you desire.